-My boys love these carrot fries hot out of the oven.
+My boys love these Paleo Carrot French Fries hot out of the oven.
 I like baking them as it eliminates the messy splattering that results from the typical preparation of French fries –frying.

 Speaking of messes, I feel like I’m cleaning up a lot of them these days.
 Writing a book this summer really threw me for a loop.
 First, I wasn’t entirely planning on it.
 Second, I spent just about every waking (and too many that should have been sleeping) moment(s) on the book.
 Now I’m feeling worn out and tired, and oh so cranky.
 I’m realizing that pushing myself this hard is not good and that getting back into balance will take more than one restful weekend –it might take a couple of months, or even longer.